 The University of Manitoba is a very large place – some have said that it is the third largest “city” in Manitoba when in regular session!
 For some students, there are more people living in their residence than lived in their home town.
 Some students can become lost and feel disconnected but most do fine with this transition.
 There are many extra-curricular activities on campus that help students connect with one another and there are many services to help students who are feeling lost.
-If your son or daughter is not “doing well” consider encouraging them to use the Student Counselling and Career Centre drop-in counselling service – check out this link for more information.
+If your son or daughter is not “doing well” consider encouraging them to use the Student Counselling Centre drop-in counselling service – check out this link for more information.

 “I’m worried that my son/daughter won’t get good grades.”

 Transitioning to university study takes some time and a major part of this transition is learning how to study, how to write for university assignments and how to complete tests and exams.
-There are many services available to help students enhance their academic skills including the Learning Assistance Centre (provide link).
+There are many services available to help students enhance their academic skills including the Academic Learning Centre.
 Most students learn how to be a “university student” and work through this transition fine.
 Remember that most academic programs and career paths understand the challenges of this transition and remain viable options even if academic performance is lower than hoped.
 For example, some professional schools allow students to not count some of their poorer grades when applying for admission.
 Check out admissions and separate faculties and schools for more information on admission requirements and regulations.
-Finally, it is important to consider why you are worried about your son/daughter’s academic performance as there are many reasons why a student may not do as well academically as hoped (e.g., very high stress from life events).
+Finally, it is important to consider why you are worried about your son/daughter’s academic performance, as there are many reasons why a student may not do as well as hoped (e.g., very high stress from life events).

 “I’m concerned because my son/daughter doesn’t have a career plan yet and hasn’t identified an occupational goal.”